Megasware128/dainty-shared/shared-configuration.md

 | `"orange"`         | Base color as hex for orange scale           |
 | `"purple"`         | Base color as hex for purple scale           |

 With a provided base color a scale of 40 shades is built.
 The color will be converted to LCh and its hue and chroma (saturation) are used while the lightness is calculated.
-For the blue-gray scale, the lightness of the provided color is used for the darkest shade.
+For the neutral scale, the lightness of the provided color is used for the darkest shade.

 ## Presets